| Prev | User's Guide | Next |

 <end>-copy sourceFile outputFile [/Oowner1] [/Oowner2]The

-retrieves each record in the source data file and inserts it into the output data file.
+copycommand copies the contents of one Pervasive.SQL formatted file to another.Copyretrieves each record in the source data file and inserts it into the output data file.
 The record size must be the same in both files.
-After copying the records,copy
+After copying the records,copydisplays the total number of records inserted into the output data file.

-in a single step.-create sourceFile descriptionFile [Y | N]The
+Copyperforms the same function asrecoverandloadin a single step.-create sourceFile descriptionFile [Y | N]The

-command generates an empty Pervasive.SQL formatted data file using the characteristics specified in the description file.
+createcommand generates an empty Pervasive.SQL formatted data file using the characteristics specified in the description file.
 If the path name is the name of an existing Pervasive.SQL formatted file, this command creates a new, empty Pervasive.SQL formatted file in place of the existing Pervasive.SQL formatted file.
 Any data that was stored in the existing file is lost and cannot be recovered.

-indicates whether to replace an existing file.
+Y|Nindicates whether to replace an existing file.
 If you specify N but a Pervasive.SQL formatted file with the same name exists, the utility returns an error message and does not create a new file.
 The default is Y.-drop sourceFile <keyNumber | SYSKEY> [/Oowner]The drop command removes an index from a Pervasive.SQL formatted data file and adjusts the key numbers of any remaining indexes, subtracting 1 from each subsequent key number.
 If you do not want to renumber the keys, you can add 128 to the key number you specify to be dropped.

 -endbu </A | sourceFile | @listFile>The

-stops continuous operation of all the files defined for the backup.-index sourceFile indexFile descriptionFile [/Oowner]The
+/Astops continuous operation of all the files defined for the backup.-index sourceFile indexFile descriptionFile [/Oowner]The

-command builds an external index file for an existing Pervasive.SQL formatted file, based on a field not previously specified as a key in the existing file.
-Before you can use theindex
+indexcommand builds an external index file for an existing Pervasive.SQL formatted file, based on a field not previously specified as a key in the existing file.
+Before you can use theindexcommand, you must create a description file to specify the new key characteristics.
+The records in the new file consist of the following:

 - The 4-byte address of each record in the existing data file.